 - Your machine tool features internal spindle cooling (cooling lubricant at least 30 bars, compressed air supply at least 6 bars) - Thread milling usually leads to distortions of the thread profile.
-To correct this effect, you need tool-specific compensation values which are given in the tool catalog or are available from the tool manufacturer.
-You program the compensation with the delta value for the tool radius DR in the TOOL CALL - The Cycles 262, 263, 264 and 267 can only be used with rightward rotating tools.
-For Cycle 265 you can use rightward and leftward rotating tools. - The working direction is determined by the following input parameters: Algebraic sign Q239 (+ = right-hand thread / = left-hand thread) and milling method Q351 (+1 = climb / -1 = up-cut).
+To correct this effect, you need tool-specific compensation values which are given in the tool catalog or are available from the tool manufacturer (you can set the compensation in TOOL CALL using the DR delta radius). - Cycles 262, 263, 264, and 267 can only be used with clockwise rotating tools, cycle 265 is suitable for clockwise or counterclockwise rotating tools - The working direction is determined by the following input parameters: Algebraic sign Q239 (+ = right-hand thread / = left-hand thread) and type of milling Q351 (+1 = climb / -1 = upcut).

 The table below illustrates the interrelation between the individual input parameters for rightward rotating tools.